ilovescho-O-olsomuch/data-analysis/README.md

 ## Context

-"Just do it" (nike), "Das Auto"(Volkswagen), "High Performance Delivered" (Accenture), "Think Different" (Apple) are some of the all-time famous slogans (mottos/taglines) of the famous corporations.
+"Just do it" (Nike), "Das Auto"(Volkswagen), "High Performance Delivered" (Accenture), "Think Different" (Apple) are some of the all-time famous slogans (mottos/taglines) of the famous corporations.
 They have left a mark in the minds of the audience.
 I was curious to understand the thought process behind the slogans, aside from knowing which company has which slogan.
 These tagline/mottos are a reflection of the company, the organization culture, the psychology and mindset.
 More than anything else, it is a symbol.

 ## Content